kuzzleio/documentation-old/src/sdk-reference/kuzzle/connect.md

 ---

-## Callback response
+## Callback Response

-If a callback has been provided to the `Kuzzle` constructor, it will be called with the `Kuzzle` instance once successfully connected
+If a callback has been provided to the `Kuzzle` constructor, it will be called with the Kuzzle Backend once successfully connected